 The Performance Share Plan aims at rewarding executives for specific achievements aligned with company strategic priorities.
-Performance shares are grants of UCB common stock to the executive group for which certain pre-established company-wide targets must be met at the time of vesting to trigger vesting.
+Performance shares are grants of UCB common stock to the executive group for which certain pre-established company-wide targets must be met at the time of scheduled vesting to effectively trigger vesting.
 The performance criteria and targets are defined by the Board upon proposal of the GNCC.
-The metrics used in this plan align to company and stakeholders interests while being within the influence and control of our executives.
+The metrics used in this plan align to company and stakeholders' interests while being within the influence and control of our executives.
 They are also measurable over the plan's time horizon of 3 years.
-These criteria can be financial as well as extra-financial, internal or relative to an external reference, depending on the company strategic priorities, and are explained in the annual Remuneration Report.
+These criteria can be financial as well as extra-financial, internal or relative to an external reference, depending on the company strategic priorities, and are explained in the Remuneration Report.

 For each metric, a target is set at a level which is appropriately stretched.
 The number of shares awarded at grant is then adjusted at the end of the vesting period, 3 years later, based on the company's performance against each metric over this period and according to a pre-defined payout curve.
-If actual company performance is below a specified threshold, then no shares vest.
-The maximum vesting is at 150% of the original grant which is due if results are significantly above target and performance would be considered exceptional.
+The payout curve is designed considering different probabilities of success along the curve and if actual company performance is below a specified threshold, then no shares vest.
+The maximum vesting is at 150% of the original grant which is due if results are significantly above target and performance would be considered very exceptional.